 - Playing a part in creating a safe and inclusive tennis environment by not engaging in any form of maltreatment or verbal, physical, or online abuse toward opponents, officials, organizers, coaches, parents, and spectators

-Players must adhere to Tennis Alberta’s Player Code of Conduct – click here
+- Players must adhere to Tennis Alberta’s Player Code of Conduct – click here.

-Player & Parent Resources
+Player and Parent Resources

 Parents are asked to be familiar with the information of the Rogers First Set Tour – Rising Stars and tournament regulations before signing up your child to a tournament.